marlonzemella/marlonzemella/README.md

 ## <p align="left">
   Hello!
-My name is Marlon Zemella, but you can just call me Marlon.
+My name is Marlon, but you can just call me Marlon.
 I'm a backend programmer and passionate about the Lua language.
 I always prioritize security, optimization and organization in all my projects.<br>
 </p>

  ## ☕ Languages && Technologies